-Every commercial construction project is a significant undertaking that requires owners, designers, labourers, project managers, and financial overseers to be fully aligned on construction progress.
+Every commercial construction project is a significant undertaking that requires owners, designers, labourers, project managers, and financial overseers to align on construction progress.
 Companies that embrace design build construction strategies enable more collaborative teamwork between the […]various stakeholders to ensure the project is completed on time, on budget, and that it meets the anticipated demands of the intended clients.

 One of the most important functions of any commercial construction project is the commercial management part of the job.
 Along with each of the various stakeholders, the commercial management team tracks the progress of the construction to ensure the project remains financially viable.
 This allows the entire team to adjust the strategy if costs appear to be more expensive than initially forecast.

-You might ask yourself what exactly is a commercial manager, and how does that team impact commercial construction?
+You might ask yourself what exactly is a commercial manager?
+Moreover, how does that team impact commercial calgary construction companies?
 That’s what we’ll analyze in this article.

 What does commercial management in construction mean?

 On the whole, commercial management is defined in similar terms throughout the western world.
 Today’s commercial business thought leaders define commercial management as “the identification and development of business opportunities and the profitable management of projects and contracts, from inception to completion.”